Fuuh1/Prodigy_WD_01/README.md

-# this is my first task in Prodigy Infotech
+# This is my first task in Prodigy Infotech